wdporter/i-am-that-vuepress/56-consciousness-arising-world-arises/readme.md

 darkness to the sun?
 There is no such thing as unconsciousness, for unconsciousness is not experiencable.
 We infer unconsciousness when there is a lapse in memory or communication.
 If I stop reäcting, you will say that I am unconscious.
-In reality I may be most acutely conscious but unable to c ommunicate or remember.
+In reality I may be most acutely conscious but unable to communicate or remember.

 **Q:**&ensp;I am asking a simple question: There are about four billion people in the world and they are all bound to die.
 What will be their condition after